What Is a CRM System? Our Guide to Customer Relationship Management

 What Is a CRM System Used For?

-CRM systems enable streamlined sales, marketing, and service activities and strengthen relationships by allowing agents to provide more personalized interactions with contacts.
+CRM systems enable streamlined sales, marketing, and service activities, as well as strengthen relationships by allowing agents to provide more personalized interactions with contacts.
 They work by pulling together lead and customer data collected by business websites, social media, emails, and third-party apps into a single customer database.

 Some CRMs provide more robust functionality beyond contact management and workflow automation.
 For example, a business can also use a CRM platform to analyze data and uncover patterns to make your sales, marketing, and CRM campaigns more efficient.
 It can also be used to predict future sales trends.